 The atmosphere and overall environment created by the team at THEATRE MACABRE made the transition from the outside world into the world of the theatre seamless.
 As soon as we walked up the stairs and entered the lobby of the theatre, it felt like we had completely entered an older theatre.
 The lighting, set dressing, and the costume design for the performers further enabled us to get into the immersive mindset needed to fully embrace the fun and excitement that this show has to offer.
 That is if one could call murder exciting?
 You get where my mind is going hopefully.

 For many people, the ticket price will make it difficult for them to justify the purchase.
 However, there are a multitude of reasons why that shouldn’t be a deterrent.
 Given the flexible nature of the show via the multiple tracks, the production value, the high acting quality, and the overall immersive atmosphere that we get to plunge into, I would say that the cost of the ticket is more than justified.

 If that is not much of a selling point, let me go further.
-During the two hour performance, there was no lull.
-The way the movement and separation of groups was handled throughout the show allowed us to see multiple rooms without feeling rushed but, given the theatrical environment with the murderous intent roaming around in the background, all I could feel was that we were experiencing something akin to unadulterated chaos.
-We were windswept, but in a good way.
+During the two-hour performance, there was no lull.
+The way the movement and separation of groups were handled throughout the show allowed us to see multiple rooms without feeling rushed but, given the theatrical environment with the murderous intent roaming around in the background, all I could feel was that we were experiencing something akin to unadulterated chaos.
+We were windswept but in a good way.
 In a way that made sense to the story.